kuttaineh/pd/README.md

 Read: On day 2 of task I/you gave 100% towards the task at hand.

 Whether it is the employee, the employer, or some negotiated final value between the two which determines the worth of the work performed is a matter left to the parties involved.

+## Potential
+For entrepreneurs and other potential product owners, these can offer future returns to programmers in the form of a security composed of a record of work with determined daily worth contributions.
+So in effect programmers would be lending their labor in exchange for a promissory note, the value of which is determined by this tool.